plone/plone.restapi-client/docs/actions/groups.md

 ## Add Group

+### Mutation function

+Use the `createGroupMutation` function to get the mutation for adding a group at a given path.

+### Hook

-This function can be used to add a new group at the given path.
+Use the `useCreateGroup` hook to add a group at a given path.

-- Function name: `createGroupMutation`

 ### Parameters